Summary Jurisdiction Act 1848

 The Summary Jurisdiction Act 1848 (11 & 12 Vict. c.
-43), also known as the Duties of Justices (Summary Convictions) Act 1848 is an act of the Parliament of the United Kingdom that consolidated the provisions of a large number of statutes relating to summary jurisdiction.
+43), also known as the Duties of Justices (Summary Convictions) Act 1848 was an act of the Parliament of the United Kingdom that consolidated the provisions of a large number of statutes relating to summary jurisdiction.
 The act is one of the Jervis's Acts, also known as Summary Jurisdiction Acts, which reformed the local administration of justice in England.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

 In 1806, the Commission on Public Records passed a resolution requesting the production of a report on the best mode of reducing the volume of the statute book.
 From 1810 to 1825, The Statutes of the Realm was published, providing for the first time the authoritative collection of acts.
 In 1816, both Houses of Parliament, passed resolutions that an eminent lawyer with 20 clerks be commissioned to make a digest of the statutes, which was declared "very expedient to be done."
 However, this was never done.

 On 16 March 1824, the Select Committee on the Criminal Law in England was appointed to consider the expediency of consolidating and amending the criminal law.
 The select committee reported on 2 April 1824, resolving to consolidate the criminal law under several heads and to bring in Bills to do so.

 In 1827, Peel's Acts were passed to modernise, consolidate and repeal provisions of the criminal law, territorially limited to England and Wales and Scotland, including: